cgoldberg/xvfbwrapper/README.md

 #### Multithreaded execution:

 To run several Xvfb displays at the same time, you can use the `environ` keyword when starting the `Xvfb` instances.
 This provides isolation between processes or threads.
-Be sure to use the environment dictionary you initialize `Xvfb` with in your subsequent calls.
-Also, if you wish to inherit your current environment, you must use the copy method of `os.environ` and not simply assign a new variable to `os.environ`:
+If you wish to inherit your current environment, you must use the copy method of `os.environ` and not simply assign a new variable to `os.environ`:

 ```python
 import os